In the User Management chapter we covered the Access and Backend Users module. In this section we take a look at the remaining modules.

 - Record Statistics

-- Simple shows a count of the various records in the database, broken down by type for pages and content elements.
+- Shows a count of the various records in the database, broken down by type for pages and content elements.

-- Checks if some relations are empty or broken, especially with regards to files.
+- Checks if certain relations are empty or broken, typically used to check if files are being referenced.

-- A tool to seach through the whole database.
-It offers an advanced mode which is nearly a visual query builder.
+- A tool to search through the whole database.
+It offers an advanced mode which is similar to a visual query builder.